On this page information about the history of IEEE Region 8 is presented, as well as some notices of important future events related to History, etc.

 Milestones recently approved in Region 8

 Stereo Sound recording and reproduction inventions in early 1930s by Alan Blumlein.
-Plaque is to be installed at the Abbey Road studios in London.
-The dedication ceremony is planned to be in Studio Two on 1st April 2015, with an associated technical seminar and a lecture about Alan Blumlein.
+Plaque installed at the Abbey Road studios in London.
+The dedication ceremony took place in Studio Two on 1st April 2015, with an associated technical seminar and a lecture about Alan Blumlein.
+The unveling was done by IEEE President Howard Michel and Isabel Garvey, Managing Director of Abbey Road Studios, with an attendance of over 100 people, including many of the engineers with the skills which keep Abbey Road at the forefront of the world movie, video and sound recording business.

 ‘Zenit’ L3 3D Pulsed Radar. in Kharkiv, Ukraine.